FortunED-Tellers/FortunED/README.md

 ### Some Considerations
 - All of the data is based on state universities only.
 It was easy to find In-State and Out-of-State tuition prices over time.
-- Since we only have one University per State, we are assuming that every University offers some version of our 13 major categories.
+- Since we only have one University per State, we are assuming that every University offers some version of our 13

+categories.

 ![approach.png](images/FortunEd-3-Stage_Approach.png)
 <br>